Susie Lee: Personal life

 Lee lives in Las Vegas with her two children.
 She and her former husband, casino executive Dan Lee, announced their divorce in May 2021.
 During their marriage, they owned 17 investment properties, and her husband owned a turboprop plane.
 She is Roman Catholic.

+Lee's nephew, Sam Forstag, is the Democratic Party nominee in the 2026 race for Montana's 1st congressional district.